-- Keeping Children Safe in Education 2021 - Working Together to Safeguard Children 2018 - Sexual Violence and Sexual harassment between children in schools and colleges 2021 - Guidance for Safer Working Practice 2019 - Disqualification under the Childcare Act 2006 (updated 2018) - Protecting Children from Radicalisation: The Prevent Duty, 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Sharing Nudes and Semi-Nudes: advice for education settings working with children and young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Statutory guidance on FGM - When to Call the Police - Halton Children and Young People Safeguarding Partnership's Safeguarding procedures.
+- Keeping Children Safe in Education 2022 - Working Together to Safeguard Children 2018 - Sexual Violence and Sexual harassment between children in schools and colleges 2021 - Guidance for Safer Working Practice 2022 - Disqualification under the Childcare Act 2006 (updated 2018) - Protecting Children from Radicalisation: The Prevent Duty, 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Sharing Nudes and Semi-Nudes: advice for education settings working with children and young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Statutory guidance on FGM - Searching, Screening and Confiscation: Advice for Schools 2022 - Behaviour in Schools: Advice for Headteachers and School Staff 2022 - Working Together to Improve School Attendance 2022 - When to Call the Police - Halton Children and Young People Safeguarding Partnership's Safeguarding procedures.

-Further documentation and guidance can be found within Annex B of Keeping Children Safe in Education 2021.
+Further documentation and guidance can be found within Annex B of Keeping Children Safe in Education 2022.